influxdata/docs-v2/content/enterprise_influxdb/v1.9/introduction/getting-started.md

     parent: Introduction
 ---

-After you successfully [install and set up](/enterprise_influxdb/v1.9/install-and-deploy/installation/) InfluxDB Enterprise, learn how to [Monitor your InfluxDB Enterprise clusters](/{{< latest "chronograf" >}}/guides/monitoring-influxenterprise-clusters) with Chronograf, InfluxDB, and Telegraf.
+After you successfully [install and set up](/enterprise_influxdb/v1.9/install-and-deploy/installation/) InfluxDB Enterprise, learn how to [monitor your InfluxDB Enterprise clusters](/{{< latest "chronograf" >}}/guides/monitoring-influxenterprise-clusters) with Chronograf, InfluxDB, and Telegraf.

 ### Where to from here?